Qwen3.7-Max Deep Dive: How It Ranked #1 in China on Arena Blind Tests & Boosted Agent Capabilities (2026)

 Code Generation Test

-Heavy Mode: Performance vs. Latency Trade-off
+Heavy Mode Performance vs. Latency Evaluation

 Tool Calling Test

-- Design a multi-step task requiring 2–3 sequential tool calls (e.g., fetch weather → recommend clothing → search related products).
+- Design a task requiring 2–3 sequential tool calls (e.g., fetch weather → recommend clothing → search related products).

 Cost Assessment